Grindcom/ud989-cat-clicker-ko-starter/README.md

 ## How it works
 ### View
 The file 'index.html' is where the Cat information is displayed using KnockoutJS data-binding elements.
 The values are related within the different elements.
+This app leverages the Knockout capability to iterate through an observableArray and replicate html elements within; this is shown for the cat name list and the nickname list.

 ### Model
 The file 'app.js' holds the